-There’s a reason why the words “Japanese knotweed” often strikes fear in the hearts of homeowners and potential property buyers nationwide.
+There’s a reason the words “Japanese knotweed” often strike fear into the hearts of homeowners and potential property buyers nationwide.
 Japanese knotweed can have a substantial impact on house value, leaving your finances in a bind of their own.

 What does Japanese knotweed do to a house?